Want to Support the Watershed? Check out the Adopt-A-Site Program

 Since 2003, this program has been scientifically monitoring water quality, educating the community about the watershed, and providing objective data and trend analyses to assist government leaders and individuals in making decisions affecting the health of the watershed and the Chesapeake Bay.

-Salisbury University student volunteers, under the direction of science faculty, analyze water samples for total:
+Salisbury University student volunteers, under the direction of science faculty, analyze water samples for total Nitrogen, Nitrates, Phosphorus, Phosphates, Salinity, Chlorophyll A, and Bacteria levels.
+Learn more about what these measures are and recent results under River Updates.

 The information obtained by the Creekwatchers program is a valuable resource for anyone who lives in or visits the area and uses the watershed for swimming, hiking, boating, fishing, hunting, bird watching, and other outdoor activities.

-But there is a lot more to safe swimming than just bacterial counts.
-For your safety, avoid swimming in any portion of the river or its tributaries without checking with the Wicomico County Health Department first.
+None of the sampling locations are public swimming sites and bacterial counts are one component of safe swimming.
+For your safety, avoid swimming in any portion of the river or its tributaries without checking first with the Wicomico County Health Department.